-If the OE&T, the U.S. Secretary of Labor, or a court of competent jurisdiction determines any person has received any payment under Trade to which the person was not entitled, including a Rev. 12/24/14 24 of 30 payment referred to in Sec.
+If the OE&T, the U.S. Secretary of Labor, or a court of competent jurisdiction determines any person has received any payment under Trade to which the person was not entitled, including a payment referred to in Sec.
 243(b), such person shall be liable to repay such amount to the state agency or the Secretary, as the case may be, except the state agency or the Secretary shall waive such repayment if such agency or the Secretary determines that: